Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Concluding Remarks

 Our approach offers several advantages: decoupled model development, enhanced diagnostic clarity, improved training efficiency, rigorous model evaluation, and simplified sensitivity analysis.
 Decoupled model development allows mechanistic and data-driven components to be developed independently, streamlining the process.
 Data-driven components can be used for generally unknown model parts and are not restricted to parts with a mechanistic meaning.
 Enhanced diagnostic clarity enables issues in mechanistic or data-driven parts to be isolated and addressed.
 Improved training efficiency allows standard machine learning techniques to be applied without embedding them in complex dynamic optimizations.
 Considering the dynamic nature of the hybrid model identification problem allows for the identification of suitable dynamic hybrid models even with very limited data.
 This also enables the use of data-driven models for generally unknown model parts.
 Rigorous model evaluation enables early assessment of the hybrid model’s structural suitability and achievable performance.
 Simplified sensitivity analysis allows input-output relationships in the data-driven part to be rigorously analyzed before the training of the data-driven model part takes place.
 This improves the prediction capabilities of the hybrid model by reducing the input space of the data-driven model parts.

-As already mentioned, the effectiveness of the proposed approach relies on a careful choice of the regularization parameters $\boldsymbol{W}_k^R$ (cf. Equation \eqref{eq:regularization}).
-Future work could focus on the development of systematic approaches for selecting regularization parameters, something which could further enhance the method’s applicability in industrial settings.
+{The effectiveness of the proposed approach} relies on a careful choice of the regularization parameters $\boldsymbol{W}_k^R$ (cf. Equation \eqref{eq:regularization}). {As described in Section \ref{sec:caseStudies:chemicalReactor:regularization}, in this paper we adopted an empirical, trial-and-error approach for this task.} Future work could focus on the development of {more} systematic approaches, something which could further enhance the method’s applicability in industrial settings.